 Alan Benjamin is a bank lending and gaming industry lawyer based in Orrick's Los Angeles office.
 He counsels clients nationwide on complex financial transactions and restructurings, including secured and unsecured loan transactions, project financings, leveraged buy-outs, dividend recapitalizations and insolvency matters.

 In the 2017 California Banking & Finance category of Chambers USA, clients describe Alan as "dean of the West Coast finance practice," adding that "he is able to help navigate several open items to a successful conclusion with both parties being very satisfied."
 Alan has particular experience in lending to the gaming industry.
 In fact, Chambers USA notes that "his extensive financing practice includes particular expertise in lending transactions involving Native American tribes."

 In addition to his practice responsibilities, Alan has held numerous firmwide positions, including recently as a member of Orrick's Board of Directors and as practice group leader of the firm’s Banking & Finance group.
-He is Orrick’s Managing Director of Finance and is a member of both Orrick’s Board and Management Committee and also chairs Orrick’s Finance and Audit Committee.
+He is currently a member of Orrick's Management Committee and also currently co-chairs Orrick’s Finance and Audit Committee.

 He is licensed to practice in both New York and California.